laboon/CS1699_Fall2018/deliverables/2/deliverable2.md

 Blocks cannot be of unlimited size.
 Although the Bitcoin weighting mechanism is a bit more complex (see https://en.bitcoin.it/wiki/Weight_units) and block size has been a very controversial topic (see https://en.bitcoin.it/wiki/Block_size_limit_controversy), we are going to just say that any candidate block must have a MAXIMUM of 16 transaction inputs and/or outputs.
 That is, the total number of all inputs and outputs cannot be greater than 16.

-Recall that the coinbase transaction does not have any input transactions, so in terms of transaction weighting, it will count as "one transaction" (outputting the block reward plus fees to the miner's address).
+Recall that the coinbase transaction does not have any input transactions, so in terms of transaction weighting, it will count as "one transaction output" (outputting the block reward plus fees to the miner's address).

 ## Target Difficulty Calculation

 The target is calculated from the difficulty by dividing the maximimum target in Billcoin by the difficulty.
 The maximum target is 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF.
-Difficulty is input in DECIMAL, not HEXADECIMAL, format (e.g., 15, not 0xF), although you are allowed to convert to hexadecimal internally if you find this easier.
+Difficulty is input and displayed in DECIMAL, not HEXADECIMAL, format (e.g., 15, not 0xF), although you are allowed to convert to hexadecimal internally if you find this easier.

 For example, if the difficulty is 16, the target is 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF / 16 (0x10), or 0x0FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF.

 Note that the maximum BillCoin target is different from the maximum Bitcoin target (0x00000000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF).
 This is to make mining easier (mining with difficulty = 1 in BillCoin means that almost any value will be a valid hash) as well as to simplify the concept.
-In BillCoin, the difficulty is also the mean number of Bernoulli trials necessary before meeting the objective of `H(block) < target` (e.g., if the difficulty is set to 100, the mean number of attempts to find a valid block will be 100).
+In BillCoin, the difficulty is also approximately the mean number of Bernoulli trials necessary before meeting the objective of `H(block) < target` (e.g., if the difficulty is set to 100, the mean number of attempts to find a valid block will be ~ 100).

 ## Valid Block and Output